I Love Money season 2: Episode 4: Kiss my...

 Back at the house, Buddha thinks T-Weed is the one to blame for the loss of the game, saying the challenge was easy and he was kissing the "sexiest girl in the house."
 Buckwild and Saaphyri scheme to get Buddha into the box, and ask Bonez to vote for him in the vault.
 Bonez slowly said "yes."
 In the vault, Milf and Buckwild and T-Weed are voted into the box.
 T-Weed, Buckwild, and Milf voted for Buddha, but were outnumbered.
 Buddha and T-Weed fight in the vault, while Bonez told Craig that those were the official votes, and the three checks are dropped into the box.
 On the power outing, Buckwild flirts with The Entertainer, and T-Weed pleads his case.
 On the one on one time, Entertainer picks T-Weed.
 T-Weed explains that he wants Buddha gone and if Entertainer keeps him in, T-Weed said he would deliver Buddha's head on a "silver platter."
-The Entertainer tells T-Weed that before picking teams, he promised Entertainer he wouldn't pick Buddha, but he did anyway and now he was in the box because of him, making Entertainer question if T-Weed could be loyal or not.
+The Entertainer tells T-Weed that before picking teams, he promised Entertainer he would not pick Buddha, but he did anyway and now he was in the box because of him, making Entertainer question if T-Weed could be loyal or not.
 At elimination, The Entertainer gives the first check to Buckwild.
-Entertainer then called up T-Weed and said he should never have picked Buddha on his team, and Entertainer doesn't feel he's loyal enough, and then voids his check.
+Entertainer then called up T-Weed and said he should never have picked Buddha on his team, and Entertainer does not feel he is loyal enough, and then voids his check.
 After Milf gets her check, Craig then drops a bomb and says this is the point of the game where they like to shake things up, and then splits up the boys and the girls, and gives them coins and sharpies and asks them to write which person of their gender they trusted the most.
 For the girls, Saaphyri had the most votes, while 20 Pack had the most votes from the boys.
 Craig then tells them that they are doing new teams.
 Saaphyri picked The Entertainer, Milf, Cali, It, Myammee, and Angelique for the Green Team, while 20 Pack picked Heat, Buckwild, Bonez, Prancer, and Tailor Made for the Gold Team, leaving the final pick between Ice and Buddha.
 20 Pack ultimately picks Ice.
 Buddha's check is then voided, and Buddha said that now that the scapegoat is gone, everybody's true natures will come out.